-Today we present a Installation guide for LibreELEC to test it quickly and easily.
+Today we present a Installation guide for LibreELEC or CoreELEC to test it quickly and easily.
 LibreELEC is a very interesting system for all KODI fans who want to get the most out of their TV-Box.
 In this article we will see how to execute it for the first time from a USB memory, an SD card or how to install it permanently in our TV-Box.

 Table of Contents